chschnell/wsnic/README.md

 #### Step 2/3: Clone and initialize this repository

 Clone a working copy of this repository.
-Then, install `websockets` into your working copy using `pip`:
+Then, install `websockets` into the working copy using `pip`:

 ```bash
 git clone https://github.com/chschnell/wsnic.git